developer-yasir/Support-Panel/README.md

 - Create, read, update, and delete tickets
 - Add comments to tickets
 - Filter tickets by status and priority
-- Responsive UI with TailwindCSS
+- Responsive UI with custom CSS

 ## Project Structure